rpenalozan/rpenalozan.github.io/_pages/01_research.md

 <h3>Projects</h3>

-I am the vice-coordinator of the <b>PRIN</b> project <b>PINPOINT</b>, a joint project between Bolzano, Milano, Rome, and Cosenza.
+I am the vice-coordinator of the <b>PRIN</b> project <b>PINPOINT</b>, a joint project between the universities of
+Bolzano, Milano-Bicocca, Rome, and Cosenza.

 <h3>PC Memberships</h3>